About Housing First

 Housing First in Corvallis

 Corvallis Housing First looks to meet the needs of local citizens who are homeless and at risk of being homeless regardless of how challenging it may be to meet these needs.
-Many of the people we serve have been chronically homeless for many years and are afflicted with physical and mental illnesses along with drug and alcohol dependancy.
+Many of the people we serve have been chronically homeless for many years and are afflicted with physical and mental illnesses along with drug and alcohol dependency.

 As a result, we enthusiastically endorse Housing First as an intervention strategy that can greatly diminish homelessness.
 Locally, this strategy has demonstrated rapid and dramatic results.